Welcome to part 2 of our series on how to select the best security, orchestration, automation and response (SOAR) solution for your business.

 So which SOAR solution is best?
 As you can expect, there is no “one size fits all” answer.
 Truth be told, no single solution excels across all these core competencies.
 When evaluating SOAR, think about which of these core competencies are the most important to you and give more weight to the solutions that score higher in the areas that matter to you the most.

 As a final thought, it’s worth noting that it’s perfectly OK to use more than one solution to achieve your goals.
 As an example, we commonly see organizations that opt for a purpose-built SOAR solution and integrate it with their existing “master” case management solution to get the best of both worlds.

-In our next post, we will take a closer look at case management in the context of security operations to help you zero in on the capabilities that matter the most to you.
+In Part 3, we will take a closer look at case management in the context of security operations to help you zero in on the capabilities that matter the most to you.